Robotawi/RoboTAI_AMD_Robotics_Hackathon_2025/README.md

 Training is done using LeRobot’s training pipeline.
 It uses:

 - The dataset recorded in Step 5.
-- A configuration corresponding to the task and network (ACT or other policy architecture [Todo: update this]).
+- A configuration corresponding to the task and network (ACT policy).

 The configuration, logs, and summaries are stored in the **wandb/latest-run** directory.